isabella232/office-developer-client-docs.de-DE/docs/access/desktop-database-reference/definedsize-property-example-vc.md

 ms:contentKeyID: 48548474
 ms.date: 09/18/2015
 mtps_version: v=office.15
-localization_priority: Normal
+ms.localizationpriority: medium
-ms.openlocfilehash: 59ca2013f9cc3551d73ea21d8a6af610e0d159d1
+ms.openlocfilehash: af62fc8fce6626656f0bbd9088a7157370a488af
-ms.sourcegitcommit: 8fe462c32b91c87911942c188f3445e85a54137c
+ms.sourcegitcommit: a1d9041c20256616c9c183f7d1049142a7ac6991
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 09/24/2021
-ms.locfileid: "32294113"
+ms.locfileid: "59594349"
 ---
 # <a name="definedsize-property-example-vc"></a>DefinedSize-Eigenschaft (VC++-Beispiel)

 **Gilt für**: Access 2013, Office 2013

 This example demonstrates the [DefinedSize](definedsize-property-adox.md) property of a [Column](column-object-adox.md).
-Mit dem Code wird die Größe der Spalte FirstName der Tabelle Employees **** der *Northwind* -Datenbank neu definiert.
+Der Code definiert die Größe der Spalte  FirstName der Employees-Tabelle der *Northwind-Datenbank* neu.
 Then, the change in the values of the FirstName [Field](field-object-ado.md) of a [Recordset](recordset-object-ado.md) based on the **Employees** table is displayed.
 Note that by default, the FirstName field becomes padded with spaces after you redefine the **DefinedSize** property.

 ```cpp